 Unscrupulous recyclers have taken assets purportedly bound for data destruction and shipped them directly to Third World countries with hard drives, sensitive customer data and even corporate name tags still intact.
 PBS’ Frontline found hard drives from corporate computers at open-air markets in Ghana—including drives from a U.S. defense contractor containing information on intelligence agencies, NASA and the Department of Homeland Security.

 In addition, employees now have access to corporate data over their personal phones and tablets.
 This has created a new set of issues because data-bearing devices are easily misplaced or stolen.
-Even if they don’t initially fall into the hands of criminals, these devices can be ticking time bombs and present an enormous risk to an organization.
+Even if they don’t initially fall into the hands of criminals, these devices can be ticking time bombs and present an enormous risk to an organization, calling for the need for such companies without much security infrastructure, to look for the likes of apple mdm software (mobile device management software) in order to crunch down on the security threats personal devices can pose when containing business data..
 Businesses are most vulnerable when “recyclers” don’t perform the data destruction they claim.
 Such recyclers are really exporters with a single goal: to get your company’s IT assets to developing countries where a thriving black market exists for computers with sensitive corporate and personal information.

 What can be done?
 Consider that most breaches of this type stem from bad inventory control or the failure to follow established procedures.
 True data security comes from control of all the IT assets and “procedural discipline” in their end-of-life disposal.
 There are several vendor certifications that organizations should look for that relate to recyclers’ environmental practices, data security, chain of custody and documentation (eStewards and R2 certifications are generally considered the most rigorous).